 In this scenario, you’re fishing for a technicality so you need a great HOA attorney to prove that the paperwork is faulty.

 Can you refuse to join a homeowners’ association?
 Yes and no. You don’t have to purchase a home in a mandatory HOA community but once you do, it is very difficult to opt out of the HOA.
+(If you're looking to buy a home, Orchard can help.
+Browse homes with and without HOAs here.)
 Unless you can gain enough support in your community to let you leave the HOA voluntarily, you will have to hire an attorney to try to convince a judge that you should be allowed to leave.

 Orchard guarantees your home will sell, so you can buy your next one worry-free.

 We provide peace of mind that your home will sell, plus list your home on the market to maximize your earnings.

 Use our home sale calculator to estimate your net proceeds.